-Teacher mistreatment is defined as a pattern of verbal and non-verbal behaviors of teachers towards students that do not include physical contact (Nearchou, 2018).
-Mistreatment in a school context includes one or more of the following teachers’ behaviors such as yelling, name-calling, insulting, or denigrating (verbal abuse), or ignoring or punishing students (non-verbal abuse) (Nearchou, 2018; McEachern, Aluede, & Kenny, 2008), targeted at one student or a group of students (Nesbit & Philpot, 2002).
-This abusive experience, which can be a one time or a recurring episode, with different frequencies (Nesbit & Philpot, 2002; Paul & Smith, 2000; McEachern et al., 2008) is a widespread problem in many countries.
-(Aroas, 2018; Chen and Whi, 2011 Nearchou, 2018, Theoklitou Kabitsis & Kabitsi, 2012; Whitted and Dupper, 2008; Benbenishty et al., 2002) The diverse impact of these mistreatments is unquestionable in terms of individual resources.
-While positive teacher-student relationship act as a defense shield helping students gain and maintain resources and thus contributes to their resilienceBrook & Goldstein, 2008), abusive behaviors towards students, are one of the most significant sources of school stress for students (Piekarska, 2000) resulting in a potential loss of resources (Hofboll et al., 2018).
-Such loss is accompanied by psychological, social, cognitive and somatic consequences for the student’s functioning and adjustment (Nearchou, 2018; Whitted & Dupper.
-2008; Fritz et al., 2018), including long term negative consequences to social-emotional resources (Aroas, 2018) namely resilience but also to emotional intelligence (Katzman, Dolev & koslowsky, 2021).
+Teacher mistreatment is defined as a pattern of verbal and non-verbal behaviours of teachers towards students that does not include physical contact [2].
+Mistreatment in a school context includes one or more of the following teacher behaviours: yelling, name-calling, insulting, or denigrating (verbal abuse), or ignoring or punishing students (non-verbal abuse) [2, 34].
+This behaviour is targeted at a student or group of students [36].
+This abusive experience, which can be a one-time or recurring event with different frequencies [34, 36, 37] is a widespread problem in many countries[ 2, 33, 38, 40, 41].

+The impact of mistreatment on individual resources is unquestionable.
+While positive teacher-student relationships act as a defence shield helping students gain and maintain resources and thus contributes to their resilience [42], abusive behaviours towards students are one of the most significant sources of school stress for students [43] resulting in a potential loss of resources [23].
+Such resource loss is accompanied by psychological, social, cognitive and somatic consequences for the student’s functioning and adjustment [2, 29, 40] including long-term negative consequences to social-emotional resources [38] including not only resilience but also emotional intelligence [44].

 Based on these findings we postulate that:

-H1 - Past experience of Teachers’ mistreatment will decrease targets’ Resilience
+H1 - Past experience of teacher mistreatment will decrease targets’ resilience

 Emotional intelligence (EI)

-Resilience includes a series of individual attributes that can facilitate the ability to cope when confronted with stressful life events.
-These personal resources, both intra-personal such as cognitive appraisals, positive affect and tolerance of negative affect. impulse control, optimism, stress tolerance, flexibility, and sense of competence and interpersonal, such as secure relationships, directedness towards others and the ability to engage in the support of others (Fritz et al., 2018; Sarrionadia Ramos-Diaz & Fernandez-Lasarte, 2018) are typically included in the concept of EI (Bar-On, 2006), noting for the links between the two concepts.
+Resilience includes a series of individual attributes that can facilitate the ability to cope with stressful life events.
+These personal resources, both intra-personal (cognitive appraisals, positive affect and tolerance of negative affect, impulse control, optimism, stress tolerance, flexibility, and sense of competence) and interpersonal (secure relationships, directedness towards others and the ability to engage in the support of others [12, 29]) are typically included in the concept of EI [45], noting the links between the two concepts.